Paul Wulff

-Paul Louis Wulff (born February 25, 1967) is an American football coach and former player.
-In December 2022, he was appointed head coach at California Polytechnic State University.
+Paul Louis Wulff (born February 25, 1967) is an American football coach and former player who most recently served as the head football coach at California Polytechnic State University from 2022 until 2025.
 Wulff previously served as the head coach at Eastern Washington University from 2000 to 2007 and at Washington State University from 2008 to 2011.
 As a student-athlete, he played on the offensive line at Washington State during the late 1980s, earning honorable mention All-American honors following his senior season in 1989.

 Since his exodus from Eastern Washington in December 2007, Sacramento State in 2017 is the only college football team Paul Wulff has been a part of that finished a season with a winning record.

 Early life and playing career

 Born in Woodland, California, Wulff graduated from Davis Senior High School in Davis in 1985.
 Following his senior year, Wulff was selected to the Optimist All-Star Football Game held in Hughes Stadium.
 He accepted a scholarship from head coach Jim Walden to attend Washington State University in Pullman, and redshirted his first year in 1985.
 Wulff started four games at guard for the Cougars as a redshirt freshman in 1986.
 Later a center, he was a starter on the offensive line from 1986 to 1989 under three different head coaches: Walden, Dennis Erickson, and Mike Price.

 During his junior year in 1988, the Cougars were led by Erickson and quarterback Timm Rosenbach, and scored an upset over top-ranked UCLA on the road, the first of five consecutive wins to close out the season.
 WSU tied for third in the Pac-10, and won the Apple Cup and the Aloha Bowl.
 It was Washington State's first bowl game in seven years and their first post-season victory in 63 years, since the Rose Bowl in January 1916.
 WSU finished at 9–3 and sixteenth in both major polls.

 In his senior year under Price, the Cougars won six of their first seven games and were ranked fifteenth in mid-October.
 After two close losses, Wulff had an emergency appendectomy on Halloween and missed the final two games, both defeats, and WSU finished at 6–5 with no bowl.
 Still, Wulff was selected for All-Pac-10 Second Team status and Sporting News All-America honorable mention in 1989.

 Following graduation in 1990, Wulff signed as an undrafted free agent with the New York Jets of the National Football League (NFL), but was released during the 1990 preseason.
 During the spring of 1991, he played for the Raleigh–Durham Skyhawks in the newly created World League of American Football (WLAF).
 The team went winless (0–10) in its inaugural season and was folded.
 Wulff continued to play for another season in the league with the New York/New Jersey Knights, before ending his active career.